Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: Implementation of established semiconductor theoretical principles in

 \subsubsection{Conduction and valence band energies}

 The conduction and valence band energies $E_{\mathrm{CB}}$ and $E_{\mathrm{VB}}$ are defined as the difference between the vacuum energy and $\Phi_\mathrm{EA}$ and $\Phi_\mathrm{IP}$ respectively.

-The band energies then, include both the potential energy owing to the specific molecular orbitals of the solid and the electrostatic potential arising from space charge accumulation both internal and external to the material.
+The band energies then, include both the potential energy associated with the specific molecular orbitals of the solid and the electrostatic potential arising from the existence of charge both within and external to the material.